department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-12-10-auto-deploy-cms-build.md

 ### Future Work

-There are plans to transition from Jenkins to CircleCI for our build pipeline.
+- There are plans to transition from Jenkins to CircleCI for our build pipeline.
 The auto-deploy job will have to be brought over to CircleCI at that time.
+- To improve the runtime, we might want to explore incremental deploys.

 ### Revision History